mhamdan91/Spine_segmentation/README.md

 images of spine.
 The built model is the u-net model [[ref]](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) which is comprised of a an encoder network and decoder network.
-We use the pre-trained MobileNet_v2 as the encoder and and the decoder is the upsample block already implemented in TensorFlow Pix2pix module.
+We use the pre-trained MobileNet_v2 as the encoder and and the decoder is the upsample block already implemented in TensorFlow Pix2pix module. **This code runs in eager mode Tensorflow**

 ### Dataset assumptions
 **We make the following assumptions about the provided dataset**